NovatecConsulting/developer-security-training/Challenges/Challenge 2: Broken Authentication/README.md

 ### Tips:

-1. **Tip:** Have a look at [Challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page) if you don't know the email.
+1. **Tip:** Have a look at [Challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page) if you don't know the email.

 2. **Tip:** Try to attack the **POST** call on http://localhost:3000/rest/user/login with [OWASP ZAP](https://github.com/zaproxy/zaproxy/wiki/Downloads).

-3. **Tip:** You need a wordlist with a top list of the weakest passwords.
+3. **Tip:** You need a word list with a top list of the weakest passwords.
 Browse to https://github.com/danielmiessler/SecLists/tree/master/Passwords.

 ## Challenge 2.2: Create an administrator account